rrrudolph/micro-controllers/README.md

+### PEMF Generator
-The PEMF generator is a file for the Arduino IDE.
+This is a file for the Arduino IDE.
 It steps through a range of frequencies, taking 3 random decimals for each integer.
 The signal gets sent to an amplifier and then passed to a copper coil to create a pulsating magnet field.
 It's supposed to help with inflammation and other things.

 This picture was taken during testing.
 I used a rumbler (don't remember what they're actually called) to listen to the frequencies but the coil takes its place in the real setup.